Fighting Well: Understanding Conflict and Connection in Relationships

 Taking away

-3. Did you use passive strategies?
+3. Did you apply passive strategies?

 Avoiding/withholding